viet34tqc/notebook/websockets.md

 - WebSocket protocol uses persistent connections rather than a continuous HTTP request/response cycle.
 WebSockets require less bandwidth and provide lower latency compared to HTTP, reducing the load on both the client and the server.
 - WebSocket is an event-driven technology, data is pushed as soon as it becomes available, without any need for polling
 - WebSocket provides a full-duplex, bidirectional communication channel.
-This means that the server can send messages to the client, and both can send low-latency messages at the same time
+This means once a Web Socket connection is established, both server and client can send low-latency messages at the same time (half-duplex means only one device can send message at a time)

+## Websockets handshake

+- Client send a HTTP GET request with `Upgrade` header to upgrade from HTTP 1.1 to websockets
+- Server responses with 101 status to let the client know that server is switching protocol

-## Websockets flow
+## Websockets code flow

-- First, server creates a hook and wait for the client to start the connection
+- First, server set up a listener and wait for the client to start the connection

 ```js
 ws.on('connection', (ws) => console.log('connection start')) // Each connection will have a `ws` instance